 This section applies to the purchase of new and conversion condominium developments only

-After you sign a purchase agreement for a new or conversion condominium unit, you must provide the developer with a deposit for the unit.
-Within 3 days (exclusive of holidays and Saturdays) of receiving your money, the developer must deposit the money into a trust account at a financial institution in Alberta.
+After signing a purchase agreement for a new or conversion condominium unit, you must give the developer a deposit.
+Within 3 days (excluding holidays and Saturdays) of receiving your money, the developer must deposit the money into a trust account.
+The trust account must be at a financial institution in Alberta.
 The deposit is held in a trust account maintained by a lawyer (a “prescribed trustee”) until your unit and the common property is substantially complete.
-Within 10 days of receiving your money, the lawyer must notify you that the deposit is held on deposit in his or her trust account.
+Within 10 days of receiving your money, the lawyer must notify you that the deposit is held on deposit in their trust account.
 You must receive the title to your property before the deposit money is taken out of the trust fund.

 What happens if you change your mind?